aquasecurity/trivy-checks/docs/compliance.md

 for additional info on writing checks look at [contribution guide](../CONTRIBUTING.md)

-### Compliance Command
+### Compliance Command ID

 ***Note:*** This field is not mandatory, it relevant to k8s compliance report when node-collector is in use

 Specify the command ID (#ref) that needs to be executed to collect the information required to evaluate the control.

-Example of how to define command data:
+Example of how to define command data under ./commands folder:

 ```yaml
 ---